 - Tobacco: 200 cigarettes OR 50 cigars.
 Note: You may bring Cuban cigars to Canada.
 (Cuban cigars are not banned in Canada as they are in the U.S.)

 - Pets: To bring your dog or cat to Canada, you must have a signed, dated certificate from your veterinarian stating that your pet has been vaccinated against rabies within the last three years.
 If your dog or cat is less than three months old, you do not need a certificate of rabies vaccination.

 You CAN NOT Bring These Items Into Canada

 - Food: Fresh fruits and vegetables, animal and fish products.
 Since you will declare these items at Canadian customs (i.e., you will tell Canadian customs that you have these items), customs agents will determine what is safe to bring in and what is not.
 Generally, no fresh fruits, vegetables, or fresh/uncooked animal products (meat, fish) will be allowed in.

-- Illegal Drugs & Marijuana: Even if you have a prescription for medical marijuana (either in the U.S. or Canada or another country), you cannot bring marijuana into Canada.
-And even though marijuana is legal in Washington State (across the U.S. / Canada border from Vancouver), you cannot bring marijuana from Washington into Canada.
-In simple terms: you can't cross into or out of Canada with marijuana (or any other illegal drug).
+- Cannabis: Even if you have a prescription for medical cannabis (either in the U.S. or Canada or another country), you cannot bring marijuana into Canada.
+And even though marijuana is legal in Washington State (across the U.S. / Canada border from Vancouver) and across all of Canada (since October 17, 2018), you cannot bring cannabis from Washington into Canada.
+In simple terms: you can't cross into or out of Canada with cannabis or any products containing cannabis.

 Visiting (or returning) to the U.S. after Vancouver?
 Don't bring Kinder eggs across the border.
 Yes, it is ridiculous, but Kinder eggs are banned in the U.S. and people "caught" bringing them into the U.S. from another country (including Canada) can face fines.